albee/rattle-iros-2022/README.md

 # rattle-iros-2022
-Parametric informaiton-aware motion planning.
-The public release of the modules is a work in progress!
+Parametric information-aware motion planning.
+The public release of these modules is a work in progress!